 Regardless of the software testing technique or techniques used, the Test Manager must incorporate that software testing technique into the project and software test process.
 During test analysis, test design and test implementation, the allocation and prioritization determined during test planning must be applied even though this is a common breakdown in the test process for analysis and/or modeling to occur.
+From this point the question appears on how to estimate test effort.
 Without doing this, a test manager cannot handle the process of estimating the test effort in software testing.

 Test effort estimation involves predicting the amount of test-related work needed in order to meet the objectives of testing a project, release or iteration leadership and is also one of the software testing basics for the test manager.
 Factors influencing the test effort may include:

 Two of the most commonly software testing techniques on how to estimate test effort are:

 - metrics-based technique: estimating the test effort based on metrics of former similar projects, or based on typical values

 - expert-based technique: estimating the test effort based on the experience of the owners of the testing tasks or by experts